First Timer's Guide to River Cruising in Europe | Markwood Magic 2026

 What to Pack for Your First River Cruise

 Comfortable Walking shoes.
-Hands down, this is most important thing to pack.
+Hands down, this is the most important thing to pack.
 Many of the historic cities have cobblestone streets.

 Smart casual attire.
 Dinner attire is typically smart casual.
 There is no need to bring anything formal.